Aze1337/steamUsernameChanger/README.md

-# What is this going to do ?
+# What does it do ?
 Be able to change your username with profile url every few seconds (or any specific delay)